rancher/rke2/docs/mgiration.md

 ### Addons Migration

-RKE2 deploys addons as helm charts, so migration agent creates a manifest that deletes the old RKE1 addons and let RKE2 deploys addons as Helm charts.
+RKE2 deploys addons as helm charts, so migration-agent creates a manifest that deletes the old RKE1 addons and let RKE2 deploys addons as Helm charts.

 ### Cluster Addons Configuration Migration

-One of the migration agent features is migrating all configuration for the cluster addons to rke2, that includes:
+One of the migration-agent features is migrating all configuration for the cluster addons to rke2, this includes:

 - CoreDNS configuration
 - Metrics-Server configuration